Cluster algebras arising from cluster tubes: Index and the cluster map

-In this section, we will define the cluster map $X_{?}$ from the set of indecomposable rigid objects in $\C_n$ to $\mathcal{F}$ by using the geometric information of the indecomposable rigid objects.
-We will give an explicit expression of $X_M$ as a Laurent polynomial of $x_1, \cdots, x_{n-1}$ according to which subset $M$ belongs to, where the set of indecomposable rigid objects in $\C_n$ is divided into three disjoint subsets.
+We use the same notations as the above section.
+In this section, we will define the cluster map $X_{?}$ from the set of indecomposable rigid objects in $\C_n$ to $\mathcal{F}=\mathbb{Q}(x_1,x_2,\cdots, x_n)$ by using the geometric information of the indecomposable rigid objects.
+We will give an explicit expression of $X_M$ as a Laurent polynomial of $x_1, \cdots, x_{n-1}$ according to which subset $M$ belongs to (recall that the set of indecomposable rigid objects in $\C_n$ is divided into three disjoint subsets $O$, $I$ and $II$, see Figure \ref{Fig:five}).